Seamus McMurphy: Trial and aftermath

-McMurphy spent eight months in prison in Newry, County Down, before been tried, found guilty and sentenced to execution.
-He is said to have had not fear on the day and forgave all who helped his capture, including Molly.
-His body was left hanging for three days before it was taken down, waked for two nights at his mother's barn in Carnally, before been buried in Creggan churchyard.
+McMurphy spent eight months in prison in Newry, County Down, before being tried, found guilty, and sentenced to execution.
+It is said that he had no fear on the day of his execution and forgave all those who helped capture him, including Molly.
+His body was left hanging for three days before it was taken down, laid out for two nights at his mother's barn in Carnally, and then buried in Creggan churchyard.

 Legacy

-Paddy MacDecker is said to have received his bounty at Armagh in copper coin, so allegedly disgusted were the authorities with him.
-Folk legend has it that the effort of carrying the reward twenty miles home caused him to die within sight of his home.
+Paddy MacDecker is said to have received his bounty in copper coins at Armagh, so disgusted were the authorities with him.
+Folk legend has it that the effort of carrying the reward twenty miles home caused him to die just short of his house.

 For violating the traditional Irish code of silence regarding both the police and the courts, Molly MacDecker was ostracised by her community, and became mentally ill.
 She eventually drowned herself at Narrow Water.

 In 1973, Jem Murphy, a relation of the rapparee's family, erected a headstone to Seamus McMurphy in Creggan churchyard.